-Symptoms of Mastitis First hints of mastitis usually begin as a painful spot in one breast.
+Common Symptoms of Mastitis First hints of mastitis usually begin as a painful spot in one breast.
 The external area around that spot may get visibly red, warm in sensation , or both.
 Fever, chills, and body aches may also accompany the initial symptons.
 Greater signs your mastitis has gotten worse include pain and swelling of lymph nodes in your armpit near the affected breast, heart rate speeds up, and flu-like symptoms worsen.
 A breast abscess (painful lump), is usually the final symptom of mastitis if left untreated in early stages.

-How likely are you to get mastitis?
+Will you get mastitis?

 You previously had masttitis